-Alcyone was a Pleiad nymph and a daughter of the Titan Atlas and the Oceanid Pleione.
+Alcyone was a Pleiad nymph and the daughter of Atlas the Titan and Pleione the Oceanid.
 She used to be a companion of the goddess of hunting, Artemis.

-Poseidon and Alcyone had a mutual desire for each other, and despite Artemis’ disapproval, they started a relationship.
-Alcyone gave birth to many children, the number of whom remain unknown.
+Poseidon and Alcyone had a mutual desire for each other, and they began a relationship despite Artemis’ disapproval.
+Alcyone had many children, the number of whom is unknown.

 Patroclus and Pelops